Dallas Construction Accident Lawyers

-At Crain Lewis Brogdon, LLP, we believe that injured workers deserve aggressive representation and full compensation for their injuries and lost wages.
+At Crain Lewis Brogdon, LLP, our Dallas personal injury attorneys believe that injured workers deserve aggressive representation and full compensation for their injuries and lost wages.
 We represent workers injured in falls from scaffolding or roofs, struck by falling objects, by electrocution when wires were left live, crushed in excavation cave-ins, run over by forklifts or hit by cranes, and injured by faulty equipment.

 - If your employer subscribes to the workers' comp system and you were hurt in a construction accident because of something your employer did, or your own negligence, then workers' comp is your sole remedy for compensation.